hashicorp/vault/website/source/docs/auth/aws.html.md

         <span class="param">nonce</span>
         <span class="param-flags">required/optional, depends</span>
         The `nonce` created by a client of this backend.
-When `disallow_reauthentication` option is enabled on either the AMI or the role tag, then `nonce` parameter is optional.
+When `disallow_reauthentication` option is enabled on either the role or the role tag, then `nonce` parameter is optional.
 It is a required parameter otherwise.
       </li>
     </ul>